A to Z: Hematuria (Blood in Urine)

 Keep in Mind

-Hematuria requires medical attention.
+Hematuria is a common condition that requires medical attention.
 To determine the cause of the hematuria, a doctor might order several tests, including urine tests, blood tests, an ultrasound, a CT scan, or others.
 If a problem is found, your doctor will either treat it or refer your child to a specialist.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.